-Dominique Baxendell Spirit of Friendship Award

-Perpetuation of Dominique's loving, caring, sharing and comforting behaviour, given freely by her, to all other fellow students, during the time of her enrolment at the Holy Spirit Catholic Primary School, Bray Park.

-- Staff and Year 6 students nominate students who display the Spirit of Friendship as set out in the nomination form. - Leadership Team and Year 6 teachers collate the data and identify the six finalists, including the winner. - During the Graduation Mass, the nominations are read out and the winner announced.
-The winner's name is engraved on the Spirit of Friendship award. - At the End of Year Liturgy, the finalists and winner are presented to the school.

-Fruit of the Spirit Award
+Dominique Baxendell Spirit of Friendship Award Perpetuation of Dominique's loving, caring, sharing and comforting behaviour, given freely by her, to all other fellow students, during the time of her enrolment at the Holy Spirit Catholic Primary School, Bray Park. - Staff and Year 6 students nominate students who display the Spirit of Friendship as set out in the nomination form.
+Leadership Team and Year 6 teachers collate the data and identify the six finalists, including the winner.
+During the Graduation Mass, the nominations are read out and the winner announced.
+The winner's name is engraved on the Spirit of Friendship award.
+At the End of Year Liturgy, the finalists and winner are presented to the school.
+Fruit of the Spirit Award The Fruits of the Spirit provide a framework in which our Positive Behaviour for Learning can operate.
+The fruits of Peace, Patience, Kindness, Gentleness, Goodness, Faithfulness and Self- control have been aligned to our school expectations of I am responsible; I am respectful; I am safe, and I am a learner.
+The fruit of Joy aligns with the positive reinforcement and • Students are nominated by staff members as showing the Fruits of the Spirit in their everyday life.
+APRE communicates to the parents that their child will receive the award at assembly.
+Secrecy is maintained.
+At Assembly, the nomination is read out and the student is presented with the Fruit of the Spirit Medallion.
+APRE writes about the student in the newsletter including a photo.

-The Fruits of the Spirit provide an framework in which our Positive Behaviour for Learning can operate.
-The fruits of Peace, Patience, Kindness, Gentleness, Goodness, Faithfulness and Self-control have been aligned to our school expectations of I am responsible; I am respectful; I am safe and I am a learner.
-The fruit of Joy aligns with the positive reinforcement and success that comes from achieving and acceptance, which is crucial to the success of PB4L.
-The fruit of Love is evident when all of the other fruits are being practiced.
+success that comes from achieving and acceptance, which is crucial to the success of PB4L.
+The fruit of Love is evident when all the other fruits are being practiced.
 The fruits of the Spirit represent who we are and what we believe.

-- Students are nominated by staff members as showing the Fruits of the Spirit in their everyday life. - APRE communicates to the parents that their child will receive the award at assembly.
-Secrecy is maintained. - At Assembly, the nomination is read out and the student is presented with the Fruit of the Spirit Medallion. - APRE writes about the student in the newsletter including a photo.

-Student of the Week Award

-At Holy Spirit School, we believe that every child is worthy of receiving a Student of the Week Award to celebrate their participation in class and a positive attitude to their work or behaviour.

-- Award a Holy Spirit student from every class each week on assembly. - School secretary is to be notified of the award winners each Tuesday for inclusion in the newsletter on Wednesday. - Fill in awards by Monday morning and place in Assembly folder on AP's desk.
+Student of the Week Award At Holy Spirit School, we believe that every child is worthy of receiving a Student of the Week Award to celebrate their participation in class and a positive attitude to their work or behaviour.
+Award a Holy Spirit student from every class each week on assembly.
+School secretary is to be notified of the award winners each Tuesday for inclusion in the newsletter on Wednesday.
+Fill in awards by Monday morning and place in Assembly folder on AP's desk.